California Independent Contractor Reporting FAQs

-Any business or government entity (defined as a "service-recipient") that is required to file a federal Form 1099-MISC for services performed by an independent contractor (defined as a "service-provider") must report.
+Any business or government entity that is required to file a federal Form 1099-MISC for services performed by an independent contractor must report.

-A service-provider is defined as an independent contractor; an independent contractor is any individual who is not an employee of the service-recipient for California purposes and who receives compensation or executes a contract for services performed in or outside California.
+A service-provider is defined as an independent contractor.
+An independent contractor is any individual who is not an employee of the service-recipient and receives compensation for work conducted in California or executes a contract for services performed in or outside California.

 - Federal employer identification number (FEIN)